LoveKapibarasan/my_website/Git/git_ssh.md

 ssh -T git@github.com
 ```

-First time, you will see:
+The first time, you will see:

 ```
 Are you sure you want to continue connecting (yes/no/[fingerprint])?